Egham station – Runnymede – Bishopsgate – Windsor Great Park Village – Windsor & Eton Central/Riverside

 Useful websites: The route passes through the National Trust land at Runnymede, through Windsor Great Park, and ends by Windsor Castle and Windsor & Royal Borough Museum.

 Getting home: Windsor has two stations, both with routes to London.
-Windsor & Eton Riverside has 2 South West Trains services per hour to London Waterloo (56 mins), via Richmond (35 mins) for London Overground and District line, Clapham Junction (46 mins) for London Overground and connections to London Victoria, and Vauxhall (52 mins) for Victoria line.
+Windsor & Eton Riverside has 2 South Western Railway services per hour to London Waterloo (56 mins), via Richmond (35 mins) for London Overground and District line, Clapham Junction (46 mins) for London Overground and connections to London Victoria, and Vauxhall (52 mins) for Victoria line.
 Alternatively, Windsor & Eton Central has 3 First Great Western shuttles services per hour to Slough (6 mins), from where there are frequent connections to London Paddington.
 Total journey time to Paddington, including connection, is between 32 and 42 minutes.

 Fares: Purchase a London to Windsor & Eton off-peak return for £9.50 (£4.75 child, £6.25 railcard).
 In addition, for the outward journey, you will need a Staines to Egham single for £2.50 (£1.25 child, £1.65 railcard).